Autism Spectrum Disorders (ASD):

 Would you like to arrange an appointment?

 Click the button below to get started.

 Our autism assessment package has been specifically developed with your child and family at the centre of the process.
-Diagnostic assessments involve specialised assessment tools, detailed discussions about your family’s concerns and expert formulation of your child’s strengths, difficulties, needs and recommendations for support.
+Diagnostic assessments involve specialised assessment tools, detailed discussions about your family’s history and concerns, and expert understanding of your child’s strengths, difficulties and needs.
+We can make recommendations for support.